oracle/python-oracledb/doc/src/user_guide/installation.rst

 the Oracle Database and does not require Oracle Client libraries.
 Connections in this mode can be made to Oracle Database 12.1 or later.

+To connect to older Oracle Database releases you must have Oracle Client libraries installed, and enable python-oracledb's :ref:`Thick mode
-To use the :ref:`Thick mode features <featuresummary>` of python-oracledb, additional Oracle Client libraries must be installed, as detailed in the subsequent sections.
-Connections in this mode can be made to Oracle Database 9.2, or later, depending on the Oracle Client library version.
+<enablingthick>`.
+Connections in this mode can be made to Oracle Database 9.2,
+or later, depending on the Oracle Client library version.

-Oracle's standard client-server network interoperability allows connections between different versions of Oracle Client libraries and Oracle Database.
-For currently certified configurations, see Oracle Support's `Doc ID 207303.1
+In python-oracledb Thick mode, Oracle Database's standard client-server network interoperability allows connections between different versions of Oracle Client libraries and Oracle Database.
+For current or previously certified configurations, see Oracle Support's `Doc ID 207303.1
 <https://support.oracle.com/epmos/faces/DocumentDisplay?id=207303.1>`__.
 In
 summary: